sam-marsh/ant-game/quality-manual/documentation/requirements/functional.md

 - Scales with world dimensions (x,y)
 - Ideally a swing GUI interface
 - Can be text based due to time constraints (Print to IDE output)
+- The UI will show the state of the game every *n* frames, customisable by the user.

 ## Functions the program shall have:
 ### Ant functions: